 MyLoan Dinh is a multidisciplinary artist.
 Reflecting on her experiences as a former refugee and woman of color, her work addresses everyday manifestations of cultural identity, memory and displacement.
 She explores, through diverse media, the porous boundary between personal and collective history.
 Her observations are at times serious, at others ironic, or even satirical.
 She deconstructs materials, images, objects and texts to (re)construct personal experiences and narratives within the greater cultural context of which she is a part.

-MyLoan Dinh was born in Saigon, Vietnam.
-On April 30, 1975, during the Fall of Saigon, she and her family fled by sea, eventually resettling in Charlotte, NC.
-Majoring in visual arts, Dinh studied at the University of North Carolina at Chapel Hill and the School of Arts and Design at Wollongong University New South Wales, Australia.
-She is the founder of the international multidisciplinary arts project, We See Heaven Upside Down.
+Dinh was born in Saigon, Vietnam.
+Majoring in visual arts, she studied at the University of North Carolina at Chapel Hill and the School of Arts and Design at Wollongong University New South Wales, Australia.
 She has exhibited internationally and her work can be found in private collections in the United States, Germany and Switzerland.
-Dinh is a member of the Asian American Women Artists Association (AAWAA) and the BKK, Professional Association of Visual Artists Berlin.
+Notable recent awards and accomplishments include: 2020 Arts & Science Council Creative Renewal Fellowship, 2020 Charlotte Magazine BOB Best Local Artist, Arts & Science Council Individual Artists Project Grants, Knight Foundation Celebrate Charlotte Grant, McColl Center for Art + Innovation Residency, Playing For Others Change Makers Honoree, Community Impact Grant from the Partnership for Democracy, Berlin, Department of Arts and Culture of Berlin Individual Artists grants.
+She is the founder of an award winning international multidisciplinary arts outreach and migration project, We See Heaven Upside Down.
+Dinh is a member of the Asian American Women Artists Association (AAWAA) and the BKK, Professional Association of Visual Artists, Berlin.
 She and her husband, Till Schmidt-Rimpler, founder and artistic director of Moving Poets, have creative projects in the USA and Germany.